mschoema/AmyCompiler/README.md

 To run the compiled code, you will need to download nodejs [here](https://nodejs.org/en/download/).
-Make sure you have nodejs 8 or later by running  `nodejs --version` After you install, run `npm install deasync` AmyCompiler directory.
-Make sure the wat2wasm executable is visible, i.e. it is in the system path or you are at the toplevel of the amyc directory.
+Make sure you have nodejs 8 or later by running  `nodejs --version` Make sure the wat2wasm executable is visible, i.e. it is in the system path or in `AmyDirectory/bin/` and you are in AmyDirectory.

 ### Running the code